-4. Conclusions
+4. CONCLUSIONS

 In this research, Ni-WC-TiC composite coating was applied on the AISI 304 stainless steel by the electrodeposition method and the effect of current density on the coating microstructure was investigated at the constant carbide concentration of 6 g/l.
 The results of the SEM/EDS observations revealed that the optimal current density to achieve a denser microstructure with more continuity and uniformity compared to others was 40 mA/cm.
-The impedance and polarization tests of the substrate and coating revealed the greater resistance of the substrate compared to the coating, as well as the quasi-passive behavior of the samples in the polarization test.
+The impedance and polarization tests of the substrate compared to the coating, as well as the quasi-passive behavior of the samples in the polarization test.